gem/oq-engine/docs/effective-realizations.rst

 The number of paths in the full logic tree is 4 * 5 * 2 * 4 * 4 * 1 *
 2 = 1280, pretty large.
 However, in practice, in most computation users are interested only in a subset of the tectonic region type.
-For instance, if the sources in your model are only of kind Active_Shallow and Stable_Shallow, you should consider only 4 * 5  = 20 effective realizations instead of 1280.
+For instance, if the sources in your model are only of kind `Active_Shallow` and `Stable_Shallow`, you should consider only 4 * 5  = 20 effective realizations instead of 1280.
 Doing so will improve the computation time and the neeed storage by a factor of 1280 / 20 = 64, which is very significant.